pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/04-manual-instrumentation.md

 ## Create and register a global trace provider

+### TODO

 ```diff
 +var tracer = otel.GetTracerProvider().Tracer("github.com/kubecon-eu-2024/backend")
 ```

 ## Identifying critical path and operations for instrumentation

+As we begin to instrument our application, we should remember that no data is free.
+By focusing on the most critical endpoint and its associated functions, we can ensure that our instrumentation efforts are focused on capturing the most valuable telemetry.
+Let's explore how we can instrument these key components to improve the observability and reliability of our application.

+In our example backend, the entry point `/rolldice` starts our critial operation.

+Using the prevously defined tracer, we can create a new spans.
+The method `Start` creates a span and a `context.Context` containing the newly-created span.
+If the context.Context provided in `ctx` contains a Span then the newly-created Span will be a child of that span, otherwise it will be a root span.

+Keep in mind that any Span that is created `MUST` also be ended.
+This is the responsibility of the user.
+Implementations of this API may leak memory or other resources if Spans are not ended.
+(Documentation)[https://pkg.go.dev/go.opentelemetry.io/otel/trace#Tracer].

+When defining a span name, it's important to choose descriptive and meaningful names that accurately reflect the operation being performed.

 ```diff
 	mux.HandleFunc("GET /rolldice", func(w http.ResponseWriter, r *http.Request) {